PSYCH 1001 Sec. 4

 Items below the horizontal line in a box are study tips to help you succeed.

-Everything that is underlined is a hyperlink to be accessed from our online syllabus.
+Everything that is underlined is a hyperlink to be accessed from our online syllabus (if you notice a problem with a link please let me know).

 WK DATE TOPIC Assignments (bold) &